qiangpipi/devstack_on_ubuntu/README.md

 vi local.conf
 ```

-Contents of the local.conf need to be added:
+Contents of the local.conf need to be added in control node:
 [[local|localrc]]
 ADMIN_PASSWORD=agtech123
 DATABASE_PASSWORD=$ADMIN_PASSWORD